XIN1XIN1XIN/XIN1XIN1XIN/README.md

-working on a new tool (better roblox) will be released on january 28! working on a discord token gen (i dont know when ill finish it) working on a discord token manager (estiamte, will take (1 day-1 week)) working on a info grabber (will be relased on january 28!) and alot more tools coming soon....
+working on a new tool (better roblox) will be released on january 28! working on a discord token gen (i dont know when ill finish it) working on a discord token manager (estiamte, will take (1 day-1 week)) and alot more tools coming soon....